-Year Enacted 2016, as amended in 2017, 2018, 2019, 2020; and pending in 2022 Employer Participation Mandatory Employers Affected Employers with 5 or more employees 11 that do not already provide a qualified retirement plan and eligible employers of providers of inhome supportive services Administrative Entity The CalSavers Retirement Savings Board, chaired by the Treasurer Structure of Accounts Roth IRA as the default, with a traditional IRA as an alternative election Automatic Enrollment The Board will disseminate an employee information packet with information about the program and appropriate disclosures, including the mechanics of how to make contributions to the program.
+Year Enacted 2016, as amended in 2017, 2018, 2019, 2020 and 2022 Employer Participation Mandatory Employers Affected In 2022, the program threshold for eligible employers was lowered from 5 or more employees to those with one or more employees that do not already provide a qualified retirement plan and eligible employers of providers of in-home supportive services (if sole employee is the business owner, the business is not an eligible employer) Administrative Entity The CalSavers Retirement Savings Board , chaired by the Treasurer Structure of Accounts Roth IRA as the default, with a traditional IRA as an alternative election Automatic Enrollment The Board will disseminate an employee information packet with information about the program and appropriate disclosures, including the mechanics of how to make contributions to the program.
 Employees must acknowledge that they have read all the disclosures and understand their content.
 Employee Opt-out Yes Default Contribution Rate 5% with auto-escalation of 1% per year to a maximum of 8% of salary.
-The first auto-escalation took place on January 1, 2020, with pilot employers.
+The first auto-escalation took place on January 1, 2020.
 Employer Contribution Only permitted if it would not trigger ERISA Availability to Other Employers Employees of non-participating employers and the self-employed can voluntarily choose to participate.
-Investment of Assets The program offers a suite of 12 TDFs, based upon the age of the enrollee, as the default investment option and additional investment options, including a money market fund, core bond fund, global equity fund, and sustainable balanced - environmental, social, and governance (ESG)) - fund.
+Investment of Assets CalSavers offers a suite of 12 TDFs, based upon the age of the enrollee, as the default investment option and additional investment options, including a money market fund, core bond fund, global equity fund, and environmental, social, and governance (ESG) fund.
 For the first 30 days, funds are held in the money market fund and then moved to the default age-appropriate TDF unless another investment option is selected.
-Fees On or after six years from the effective program date, expenditures from the Administrative Fund cannot exceed 1% of the total Program Fund annually (currently .05% state fee, .75% program administration fee, and a range of .025%-.15% investment fund fee) for a total annualized asset-based fee in the range of .825%-.95%.
+Fees CalSavers has both an asset-based fee and dollar-based fee structure.
+The annual dollar-based fee is \$18 per saver to cover the program administrator costs.
+The annual asset-based fees range from .325% (32 basis points) to .49% (49 basis points), with .25% (25 basis points) to cover program administrator costs, .05% (5 basis points) to cover state costs, and the investment fund fees can range from .03% (3 basis points) to .19% (19 basis points).
+The fee for the default TDF is .09% (9 basis points).
 Implementation Timeline The pilot program began in November 2018.
-Employer registration opened July 1, 2019, and has been implemented in three phases: employers with 100 or more employees required to register by September 30, 2020; employers with 50 or more employees required to register by June 30, 2021; and employers with 5 or more employees required to register by June 30, 2022.
+Employer registration opened July 1, 2019, and was initially implemented in three phases: employers with 100 or more employees required to register by September 30, 2020; employers with 50 or more employees required to register by June 30, 2021; and employers with 5 or more employees required to register by June 30, 2022.
+The registration deadline for employers with 1-4 employees is December 31, 2025.
 However, employers are free to register at any time.
 Legislative Authority to Partner with Other States No